Jarvis7923/mujin-open-challenge/README.md

 docker-compose
 ```

+warning: the image is over 7GB.
+Take you time.

 it should pull the image from docker hub right away.
 When the container started, the flask server will run as well.
 make sure port 5000 on the host machine is available.